Syed Balkhi joins me to discuss the acquisition of AIO SEO.

 Brian Krogsgard 3:00

 So obviously the I guess I would say the market leader in this genre has been Yoast SEO for years.
 If I remember the correlation of how the usage worked out all in one, SEO was the most popular plugin for a really long time in the SEO market, and then Yost took over that spot.
 What's the comparison that you see in Yost?
 I mean, I think you and Yost divock are friendly and the team at Yost, how does how to your efforts here?
-You know, like, how does it differ from Yoast?
+You know, like, how does it different from Yoast?
 Is Yost an advanced plugin?
 Like what makes you most advanced versus like the beginner features that you envision?
 All in one Seo?
 That's the stuff that I don't quite know how to nail down in my mind.

 Syed Balkhi 3:45

 For sure, for sure.
 Yeah.
 So I mean, I'm friends of yours.
 Of course, I told.
 I told Yost about, about the field before he went public.
 So it doesn't affect our friendship.
-I think you know, in any market you have multiple players, right?
+I think you know, in any market You have multiple players, right?
 They have their own unique sets of features and divisions that they carry forward.
 And I know Yost has a vision that he is moving forward with.
-My, my goal is to really focused on two things, one, reliability, and the second is to be results-focused.
-And that the second one is definitely a primary thing I want a plugin, that is results focus on, you know, almost every SEO plugin, when you look at it in the market, and there's some newcomers that are that have entered the market as well.
+My, my goal is to really focused on two things, one, reliability, and the second is to be results focused.
+And that the second one is definitely a primary thing I want a plug in, that is results focus on, you know, almost every SEO plugin, when you look at it in the market, and there's some newcomers that are that have entered the market as well.
 They kind of just help you set up and let you optimize some pages.
 And that's kind of it like there hasn't been any innovation, if you may, from a bigger picture point of view in the SEO plugin market in a while.